 © Copyright – 2010 – Athletics Illustrated

-Chris Solinsky, a University of Wisconsin Badger alumnus and current Nike Oregon Track Club athlete (also with Kimbia Athletics), pulled off one of the most stunning track races in US history, being the first American to run under 27-minutes for 10,000-metres.
+Chris Solinsky, a University of Wisconsin Badger alumnus and current Nike Oregon Track Club athlete (also with Kimbia Athletics), who pulled off one of the most stunning track races in US history.
+Becoming the first American to run under 27 minutes in the 10,000-metre event.
 He accomplished the record at the 2010 Payton Jordan Cardinal Invitational at Stanford University.
 He also went sub-13 for 5,000m with his 12:56.66 during the 2010 Bislett Games in Oslo, Norway.

-Although he is from Wisconsin and will always be a Badger, he trains under Jerry Schumacher in Oregon with several top-level athletes, which include fellow national 10,000-metre record holder (Canadian record) Simon Bairu, Matt Tegenkamp.
+Although Solinsky is from Wisconsin and will always be a Badger, he trains under Jerry Schumacher in Oregon with several top-level athletes, which include fellow national 10,000-metre record holder (Canadian record) Simon Bairu, and Matt Tegenkamp.

 Christopher Kelsall: Growing up smack-dab in the middle of Wisconsin, how was the local running environment?

 Chris Solinsky: It was actually great.
 Stevens Point has got a 26-mile loop around the city that is mostly gravel and winds through the city and next to the river, so there is great changing scenery.
-The University there, UWSP, has a nature reserve called Schmeekle Reserve and that has got some nice trails that you can make different sized loops from 1 mile to about 3 miles and is great for easy runs.
+The University there, UWSP, has a nature reserve called Schmeekle Reserve and which has got some nice trails that you can make different-sized loops from 1 mile to about 3 miles and is great for easy runs.
 We had two tracks relatively close to each other and where I lived, outside of town, I had a plethora of country gravel roads to run on.
-Plus there is a great running history in town, so people once involved have a lot of motivation to push the limits.
+Plus there is a great running history in town, so people, once involved, have a lot of motivation to push the limits.

 CK: Did you follow the exploits of former US 5,000m record holder, Bob Kennedy and former University of Wisconsin Badger Tim Hacker back in the day?